shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Description ==

 DHL’s official extension for WooCommerce on WordPress.
 Manage your national and international shipments easily.
-The “DHL Shipping Germany” – plugin is compatible with the following DHL service offerings depending on your origin country:
+The “DHL for WooCommerce” – plugin is compatible with the following DHL service offerings depending on your origin country:

 * DHL Paket (Germany)
+* DHL Parcel (Benelux)
 * Deutsche Post International (all European countries)
-* DHL Parcel (Benelux)

 The following DHL services are no longer supported by this plugin:

-* DHL eCommerce Asia (AU, CN, HK, IN, VN, TH, SG, MY): Please use instead the following plugin: [link]
+* DHL eCommerce Asia (TH, MY): Please use instead the following plugin [here](https://github.com/shadimanna/dhl-for-woocommerece-ecs).

 == Features ==